JacKaL37/TheHardProblem/notes/virtual-chat-ettiquette.md

 We want to strike a balance between Lecture-with-Hand-Raising (yuck, stuffy) and full chaos (unlistenable).

-It feels a bit silly to codify these things, but I've found set of mutual social touchstones kept in mind helps a lot.
+It feels a bit silly to codify these things, but I've found over several years of hosting virtual events that a set of mutual social touchstones kept in mind helps smooth things out a LOT.